-Auckland Transport is committed to working with the community, in partnership with national agencies, to improve road safety and reduce the number of people killed or injured on our roads.
+Auckland Transport is working in partnership with national agencies to improve road safety and reduce the number of people killed or injured on our roads.

 Taking risks at intersections can result in serious injury and even death.

 Increased driver awareness of the presence of children around schools helps reduce the risk of accidents.

 Sharing the road with people on bikes